DavidAntliff/esp32-ds18b20-example/README.md

 The following features are anticipated but not yet implemented:

- * Simultaneous temperature conversion from multiple devices on the same bus - concurrency.
+ * Concurrency support (multiple tasks accessing devices on the same bus).
  * Alarm support.
  * EEPROM support.
  * Parasitic power support.